-What’s a copywriter and why are we so important?
+What is a copywriter and why are they important?

-Hello, half of the copywriting team here, ready to share with you some valuable insights from the inside of a creative agency (and not only).
-Today, our attention will be focused on copywriting and copywriters: what are they & how does their work influence the tangled ecosystem of an agency or company.
+We are ready to share some valuable insights from the inside of a creative agency!
+Let us focus on copywriting and copywriters: What are they?
+How does their work influence the tangled ecosystem of an agency or company?
 History has taught us plenty of times that words have a great impact on the way people act and react.
 So what’s the real superpower of a copywriter?
 Let’s start off with a brief definition.

 noun [ C ]